KshKnsl/spotify-organiser/README.md

 3. Click "Login with Spotify" and authorize the application

-4. You'll see your profile and all your playlists
+4. Explore your music library with genre information!

 ### Using the Features